Signal Recovery from Time and Frequency Samples: Reconstruction from Two-Sided Samples

 Here we write $\left(\Phi_{ij}\right)$ for the matrix with entries $\Phi_{ij}=\Phi_j(t_i)$, $0\leq j\leq N$, $0\leq i\leq K-1$ and $\left(\hat\Phi_{ij}\right)$ for the matrix with entries \(\hat\Phi_{ij}=\hat\Phi_j(\omega_i)\), $0\leq j\leq N$, $0\leq i\leq L-1$ and $\vec\alpha$ for the coefficient vector of $\{\alpha_n\}_{n=0}^N$.
 The solution set may be empty (no solution, i.e., inconsistency), a singleton (exactly one solution), or non-unique (infinitely many solutions), depending on the system's rank conditions and consistency.
 Assuming $f\in\mathcal{X}_N$ and exact measurements guarantees the existence of a solution, but uniqueness necessitates $K+L\geq N+1$ and is not guaranteed in general.
 Systems of the form~\eqref{eq:general_basis_inversion} can be treated uniformly via the Moore--Penrose pseudoinverse $A^{\dagger}$.
 For $Ax=b$, the pseudoinverse yields $x^\star = A^{\dagger} b$, which is a least-squares solution when the system is overdetermined (minimizing $\|Ax-b\|_2$); when multiple least-squares solutions exist, it selects the minimum-norm one.
 In the underdetermined case, it returns the minimum-norm solution among all exact solutions when $b\in \mathrm{range}(A)$, and otherwise the minimum-norm least-squares solution.
 The pseudoinverse arises most transparently from the singular value decomposition: if $A=U\Sigma V^\dagger$ (with singular values $\sigma_i$ on the diagonal of $\Sigma$), then

 with zeros left in place of any vanishing singular values.
 Thus the singular values determine both existence/uniqueness through $\mathrm{rank}(A)$ and numerical behavior: small $\sigma_i$ correspond to weakly constrained directions and lead to ill-conditioned behavior in the sense of amplification in $A^{\dagger}b$.
 We study conditioning experimentally in Sec.~\ref{sec:numerical_exps}.
+The above procedure is summarized in Algorithm~\ref{alg:finite_basis}.

 The rigorous study of uniqueness quickly leads into deep mathematics.
 A polynomial of degree $N$ is uniquely determined by its values at $N+1$ distinct nodes.
 Consequently, if $\mathcal{X}_N$ is (essentially) a polynomial space, any non-degenerate measurements yield a (one-sided) uniqueness set.
 Yet the corresponding two-sided linear system may admit multiple solutions.
 Thus, even in finite dimension and in the polynomial setting, a uniqueness set for pointwise interpolation does not automatically induce a unique solution for the stacked system.
 We illustrate this point with the following example.